The NCTE Executive Committee reaffirmed this guideline in November 2012.

 Preparing the Community

-To respond to complaints about books, every school should have a committee of teachers (and possibly students, parents, and other representatives from the community) organized to
+To respond to complaints about texts, every school should have a committee of teachers (and possibly students, parents, and other representatives from the local community) organized to

-enlist the support of citizens, possibly by explaining the place of literature in the educational process or by discussing at meetings of parents and other community groups the books used at that school; and
+- enlist the support of residents, possibly by explaining the place of literacy and relevant texts in the educational process or by discussing at meetings of parents and other community groups the texts used at that school; and

-Despite the care taken to select worthwhile books for student reading and the qualifications of teachers selecting and recommending books, occasional objections to a work will undoubtedly be made.
-All books are potentially open to criticism in one or more general areas: the treatment of ideologies, of minorities, of love and sex; the use of language not acceptable to some people; the type of illustrations; the private life or political affiliations of the author or, in a few cases, the illustrator.
+Despite the care taken to select worthwhile texts for student reading and the qualifications of teachers selecting and recommending books, occasional objections to a work will undoubtedly be made.
+All texts are potentially open to criticism in one or more general areas: the treatment of ideologies, of minorities, of gender identities, of love and sex; the use of language not acceptable to some people; the type of illustrations; the private life or political affiliations of the author or the illustrator.

-If some attacks are made by groups or individuals frankly hostile to free inquiry and open discussion, others are made by misinformed or misguided people who, acting on emotion or rumor, simply do not understand how the books are to be used.
-Others are made by well-intentioned and conscientious people who fear that harm will come to some segment of the community if a particular book is read or recommended.
+Some attacks are made by groups or individuals frankly hostile to free inquiry and open discussion; others are made by misinformed or misguided people who, acting on emotion or rumor, simply do not understand how the texts are to be used.
+Others are also made by well-intentioned and conscientious people who fear that harm will come to some segment of the community if a particular text is read or recommended.

 What should be done upon receipt of a complaint?

-If the complainant telephones, listen courteously and refer him or her to the teacher involved.
-That teacher should be the first person to discuss the book with the person objecting to its use.
+- If the complainant telephones, listen courteously and refer them to the teacher involved.
+That teacher should be the first person to discuss the text with the person objecting to its use.

-If the complainant is not satisfied, invite him or her to file the complaint in writing, but make no commitments, admissions of guilt, or threats.
+- If the complainant is not satisfied, invite them to file the complaint in writing, but make no commitments, admissions of guilt, or threats.

-If the complainant writes, contact the teacher involved and let that teacher call the complainant.
+- If the complainant writes, contact the teacher involved and have the teacher call the complainant.